Menlo Park Toastmasters

 Fellow Toastmasters and Guests,

-We will be meeting online using Zoom until further notice.
-All guests are welcome to join our online meeting!
-Please fill in the form below so that we can send you all the instructions and information to enable you to join the meeting.
+Menlo Park Toastmasters is now conducting hybrid meetings!
+All guests are welcome to join any meeting, either in person or online.
+Please fill out the form below so that we can send you all the instructions and information to enable you to join the meeting.

 VP of Public Relations

 All guests are welcome to visit us up to 3 times in order to familiarize themselves with the club and the program.
 No commitment is necessary, but returning guests will be encouraged to become a member.
 Membership is the only way to gain access to all the benefits of Toastmasters International programs and resources.

 The president will introduce you at both the beginning and end of the meeting and you will be given the opportunity to introduce yourself, and give feedback.
 There is no charge for guests.
 Sit back and enjoy the meeting!

 All members start with different abilities, experiences, and comfort levels.
 The primary goal of Toastmasters is not for us to compete against each other, but to improve ourselves.
 When you invest effort in the program and your personal goals and practice often, you will soon start seeing improvement.
 Sooner than you’d think, there will be another guest feeling a little intimidated by you!

 Who are we?